 Inspiring individuals to seek leadership roles and gives them the resources to succeed as leaders.

 What is Leadership Kittitas County?
 Leadership Kittitas County is an in-depth, 7-month exploration of our county.
 We visit people and inner offices frequently not open to the public, have behind-the-doors meetings with community leaders and top business people, and spirited conversations about policy and our communities’ futures.
 Diversity of viewpoints is highly encouraged.
 Many deep friendships have been forged among participants and with Leadership alumni and presenters.

 Who has attended Leadership Kittitas County?
-Between 1995 and 2018, nearly 350 people have completed the program.
+Between 1995 and 2020, over 350 people have completed the program.
 Alumni have gone to become local elected officials, state representatives, judges, top CWU administrators, and people in nearly every walk of local life.
 They straddle a wide range of political affiliations but are united in a common desire to make our communities better.

 How are participants selected?
 Applicants are nominated by Leadership alumni and facilitators.
 Selection is based on applicants’ interests and the need for the class to be representative of the community.
 All applicants are not necessarily chosen for the program the first year.

 What is the tuition?
 Tuition is $500 per participant and is typically covered by employers.